FAQ: What Type of Auto Insurance Coverage Should I Purchase in Texas?

-As an injury attorney in San Antonio, I get asked a lot of questions about what auto insurance coverage should a person carry in Texas, and how much coverage do you need.
+As a San Antonio car accident lawyer, I get asked a lot of questions about what auto insurance coverage should a person carry in Texas, and how much coverage do you need.
 As it turns out, many times, people are involved in an accident or a car wreck and they realize after the fact that they don’t have the insurance that they should have.

 So I recorded this video to pass on a few tips and pointers I give to my clients with regards to Texas automobile insurance coverage.

 First, a little bit about uninsured motorist coverage, what that is, what it means, and why you should have it.
 I want to talk also about personal injury protection and then also having adequate coverage limits — that is having enough to really protect you and your family.
 Everyone’s needs are different, but generally speaking, the adequate coverage limit is something that you can figure out if you have enough or if you don’t.

 So first off, with uninsured motorist coverage, you should know Texas has one of the highest rates of uninsured drivers in the country and in fact within Texas, San Antonio and Southward, have some of the highest rates of uninsured drivers in the state of Texas.
 This means that your odds of getting hit by someone without insurance in the state of Texas is pretty good.
 In fact, I always tell people it’s not if you get hit by an uninsured driver, but when.